 Day 13 (Aug 20):

 Another super early departure to photograph 20-25 Tengger Horseman in a conceptual setting with morning mists.
-After lunch we will be returning home and drive to Surabaya and fly to Bali and check-in and farewell dinner.
-Spend the night in Ubud.
+After lunch we will be flying back to Bali, where we’ll have a check-in and farewell dinner.
+Spend the night in Sanur.

 Day 14 (Aug 21):

-Today the trip officially finishes – you can continue to experience the beauty of Bali (through a nice hotel and spa) or return home (airport drop-off).
+Today the trip officially finishes – you can continue to experience the beauty of Bali or return home (airport drop-off).